LBCrion/sfwbar/doc/sfwbar.rst

   set size of the bar (width for top or bottom bar, height for left or right bar).
 The argument is a string.
 I.e. "800" for 800 pixels or "50%" for 50% of screen size

+SetBarSensor [<bar_name>],<string>
+  Specify whether the bar should be hidden once the pointer leaves the bar window.
+Once hidden, the bar will popup again if the pointer touches the sensor located along the screen edge along which the bar is placed.
+  String specifies the bar pop-down delay in milliseconds.

 SetBarID <string>
   specify bar ID to listen on for mode and hidden_state signals.
 If no